 Traction Software's Fifth Annual Traction User Group Meeting (TUG 2010) will be in Newport Rhode Island, 12-15 October 2010.
 Mark your calendars!
 Wed 13 Oct will feature an opening keynote by Jim McGee followed by a TeamPage update by Chris Nuzum CTO and co-founder of Traction Software, a talk by Attivio VP of Engineering Rik Tamm-Daniels, customer stories, and a closing keynote by Jon Udell.
 If you can't attend TUG 2010 Newport in person Follow TUG 2010 Newport on Twitter

-Friday Oct 22 Update: TUG 2010 video and audio podcasts including Jim McGee, Jon Udell keynotes, Traction CTO Chris Nuzum and most Wednesday customer talks posted to the Traction User Group channel on blip.tv.
-See links to podcasts and slides below.
+Friday Oct 22 Update: TUG 2010 video and audio podcasts including Jim McGee, Jon Udell keynotes, Traction CTO Chris Nuzum talks posted to the Traction Software Vimeo page (moved from blip.tv).
+See links below.

 Tuesday October 12, 2010

 Jordan Frank, Basic to Jedi Skills | 1:30pm to 6:00pm